TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 72/Psalms 72.6.md

 ---

-He will come down like rain upon the mown grass, As showers that water the earth.
+He will come down like rain on the mown grass, as showers that water the earth.